This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 This is an age-old debate if ever there was one.

 I never really saw the advantage of the bib until I tried them out for one ride.
 And I was immediately hooked.

-The thing with bibs is that they keep the shorts firmly in place so that they don’t slide or chafe.
+The thing with bibs is that they keep them firmly in place so that they don’t slide or chafe.

-However, for me, the biggest performance advantage was that they don’t use tight elastic around the waist, so the my stomach could breathe better.
+However, for me, the biggest performance advantage was that they don’t use tight elastic around the waist, so my stomach could breathe better.
 Now, I’m a skinny guy.
 So I know that people who actually have some belly, have got to really appreciate this benefit.

 Because my stomach was not cramping, I suddenly could ride faster and farther with less discomfort and greater effort.

 The downside is that bibs cost more.
 So if you need to start with regular shorts for money reasons, go right ahead.
 Millions of cyclists never even try bibs.
 But once you do, you are going to be impressed.